amyzyck/AmyZyck_Notebook/_posts/2024-02-09-RISG-KAPA-Stranded-mRNA-Seq-Prep.md

 *Because I used a 10 μM stock of the library amplificatiton index primers, the cDNA library concentrations were too small (less than 10 ng/μL).
 I peformed an additonal 6 cycle PCR amplification to increase number of libraries.
 Because libraries are already completed, I can use the Illumina universal primers for the re-amplification.*

-- Combine 25 μL of HSRM and 5 μL of Illumin Primer mix
+- Combine 25 μL of HSRM and 5 μL of Illumina Primer mix
 - Add 30 μL of amplification mix to the 20 μL sample
 - Thermocycler PCR 6 program
 - Peform 1X bead clean